 Let's say something really did go wrong with our infrastructure and people all abandoned their posts to go home and be with loved ones/loot the local shops (NB: timjamesScience does not endorse looting of local shops).
 Well, the first thing to go would be electricity.
-While there are some Hydroelectric power stations and wind-farms, the majority of our electricity is still provided either by Nuclear or fossil-fuels.
+While there are some hydroelectric power stations and wind-farms, the majority of our electricity is provided either by nuclear or fossil-fuel stations.

 They both work in the same way: generate an unholy amount of heat (either by bringing radioactive material close together or by burning mountains of fossil-fuel) and use it to boil water.
 That produces steam which is used to turn a turbine hooked up to a generator, giving us that delicious 50 Hz Alternating Current (NB: the electrical current output of a power station is not actually delicious and will kill you, timjamesScience does not endorse the licking of power lines).

-In fact, a lot of the people at a Power Station are there to stop it from deactivating, because it's designed to do that as a safety measure.
-So if all the power station workers are running home to escape the zombie horde, the power station will go dark very shortly afterward.
+In fact, a lot of people at a Power Station are employed to stop it from deactivating because it's designed to as a safety measure.
+So, if all the power station workers are running home to escape the zombie horde, the power stations will go dark very quickly.

-Your phone signal will go soon after.
-The phone itself is battery operated but the base-stations where your calls and texts are recieved are run by mains electricity.
-They usually have backup generators, so if you're very lucky the phone stations might remain active for a couple of days after the blackout but that's being very optimistic.
-And there are no phone networks I know of that have a zombie contingency plan.
+Your phone signal will go shortly after.
+The phone itself is battery operated, but the base-stations where your calls and texts are recieved are run by mains electricity.
+They usually have backup generators so if you're very lucky yours might remain active for a couple of days after the blackout, but that's being very optimistic.
+There are no phone networks I know of that have a zombie contingency plan.
+Not even EE.

 Could zombies really happen?